John Younger

-John Harrison Younger (1851 – March 17, 1874) was an American outlaw, the brother of Cole, Jim and Bob.
-He was briefly a member of the James–Younger Gang, a band of outlaws who also included the infamous Jesse James.
+John Harrison Younger (c.
+1851 – March 17, 1874) was an American outlaw and, briefly, a member of the James–Younger Gang.
+The gang also included his brothers Cole, Jim and Bob Younger and the infamous Jesse James.

 Origins

 He was the 11th child of Henry Washington Younger and Bersheba Leighton Fristoe's 14 children and their fifth son, the fourth to survive into adulthood.

 In July 1862, his father was shot and killed while on a business trip to Kansas City by a detachment of Union militiamen.
 As a result of this killing, several of John's brothers joined Quantrill's Raiders, but John and his younger brother Bob were too young to join so they stayed at home to look after their mother and sisters.